DangerousPixel/PixelCake/README.md

 # PixelCake

-### Is a GUI python app used to be an *.ipa downloader, which downloads apps/games from iphoneCake website, based on **0xfff0800**/Checkra1n-app Project.

-### - Disclaimer :
-#### This was made solely for educational purposes, and the end-user takes all responsibilities if used in bad way.

-# PixelCake

 #### Is a GUI python app used to be an *.ipa downloader, which downloads apps/games from iphoneCake website, based on **0xfff0800**/Checkra1n-app Project.